 Having never owned a Delta 3D Printer before, I was not sure what to expect from the BIQU Magician.
 While the machine design looked quite solid, I am rather preferential to Cartesian printers with a large build volume.
 Impressed by several of the more unique features though, especially at the low price point, it is definitely an interesting new addition to the budget market.

-When a mutual contact recommended my website to BIQU, they offered to send the Magician at no charge, giving me the chance to check it out and write a review.
+When a mutual contact recommended my website to BIQU, they agreed to send a production unit at no charge, providing me with the chance to check it out and write a review.
 Despite some reservations, I took the opportunity to see what this little machine was capable of and if it was worth consideration.
 Should it turn out to be a complete flop, I figured I could at least warn others to look elsewhere.
 Thankfully that was not the case and this is actually an excellent 3D Printer despite some noticeable flaws.

 Over the course of the review, I will look at the pros and cons to give you an idea of what can be expected.
 When emphasizing the problems, I intend to provide this as feedback to BIQU, which should encourage further improvements to an otherwise very solid product.

 As the BIQU Magician comes fully assembled, the additional parts consist of tools, cables and accessories.
 The package contents are standard items included with most 3D Printers, but the 250G roll of filament is a nice touch.
 This provides plenty of material to get started without the need to place a separate order.
 The spare hotend parts are also a welcomed addition, providing (2) extra 0.4mm nozzles and (1) extra heatbreak should the need arise.